pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Domain events
 =============

-The purpose of a domain model event is to be constructed when something happens, normally the results from the work of a command method (a function of its arguments).
-The library has a base class for domain events called ``DomainEvent``.
+Domain model events occur when something happens in a domain model, perhaps recording a fact directly from the domain, or more generally registering the results of the work of a command method (a function of facts from the domain).

+The library has a base class for domain model events called ``DomainEvent``.
-Domain events can be freely constructed from the ``DomainEvent`` class.
-Attributes are set directly from the constructor keyword arguments.
+Domain events objects can be freely constructed from the ``DomainEvent`` class.
+Attribute values of a domain event object are set directly from constructor keyword arguments.

 .. code:: python